ismcodes/mediapublic-server/site-layout.md

 ####/organizations

-This is a big-o-list of all of the stations within the system.
+This is a big-ol'-list of all of the stations within the system.
 This is organized by state.
 Each station has the town/city that it resides in, and then the call sign ( eg: Rochester - WXXI ).
 This is searchable for key words such as city name, or focus area ( local government, environmental, expertise ( think "we do a lot of FOIL/FOIA work" ), content types, etc.
+This page will eventually include a map of stations.